On the allocation of multiple divisible assets to players with different utilities: Introduction

-The Aumann and Maschler \cite{aumann_1985} bankruptcy solution is based on an interpretation of two bargaining scenarios discussed in the Talmud.
+The \cite{aumann_1985} bankruptcy solution is based on an interpretation of two claim resolution scenarios discussed in the Talmud.
 The first case is the Contested Garment (CG) problem where two men disagree on the ownership of a garment\footnote{ Mishna Baba Metzia 2a: The first man claimed half of it belongs to him and the other claimed it all; the decision was that the one who claimed half is awarded $1/4$ and the other is awarded $3/4$.
 The principle is clear: the first man agrees that half of the garment does not belong to him.
 Therefore, the bargaining is only on half of the garment.}.
 The second case\footnote{Kethubot 93a: a man married three women.
 The first woman had a marriage contract of $100$, the second of $200$, and the third of $300$.
 The man dies and his estate is worth $E$.
 The ruling of Rabbi Nathan was as follows: If the estate is worth $E=100$, then the estate will divided equally, namely $33\frac{1}{3}$ for each.
-If the estate is worth $200$ the division will be $(50,75,75)$ and if it is worth $E=300$ the division is $(50,100,150)$, respectively.} addresses the estate division problem between three women.
-Aumann and Maschler \cite{aumann_1985} constructed two rules that generalize the CG and can be applied to resolve the bankruptcy problem.
-Thomson \cite{thomson_2003}, \cite{thomson_2012} provides a broad summary on progress in the last forty years on the rules and axioms for resolving bankruptcy.
+If the estate is worth $200$ the division will be $(50,75,75)$ and if it is worth $E=300$ the division is $(50,100,150)$, respectively.} addresses the estate division problem among three women. \cite{aumann_1985} constructed two rules that generalize the Talmud rules and can be applied to resolve the bankruptcy problem.
+Later these rules were generalized by Moreno-Ternero and Villar who defined a family of rules termed TAL, \cite{moreno2006}. \cite{thomson2008} extended the Talmud rules even further by considering a wider family of rules which he termed ICI and CIC.
+Another line of research was taken by \cite{dagan_1993}.
+They represented bankruptcy problems as bargaining problems.
+This enabled them to study the Nash bargaining and the Kalai Smorodinsky solutions as means of solving the bankruptcy problems.
+Specifically, they proved that the Nash bargaining solution induces the constrained equal award rule and the Kalai-Smorodinski induces the proportional rule.
+In the other direction, \cite{quant2006} suggested that certain games; i.e., the class of compromise admissible games with transferable utility, can be considered as coalitional games and their solution was related to the run-to-the-bank (RTB) rule, showing that in certain cases bankruptcy solutions can be the basis for the solution to cooperative games.
+This leads directly to the query of whether the Raiffa solution can be described as an iterative application of a bankruptcy problem.
+This is indeed one of the goals of this paper.